AEVI-AppFlow/pos-android-sdk/README.md

 ## Bugs and Feedback

-For bugs, feature requests and discussion please use [GitHub Issues](https://github.com/AEVI-AppFlow/pos-android-sdk/issues)
+For bugs, feature requests and questions please use [GitHub Issues](https://github.com/AEVI-AppFlow/pos-android-sdk/issues).

+## Contributions

+Contributions to any of our repos via pull requests are welcome.
+We follow the [git flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model.

 ## LICENSE